Education and care for children outside of normal school hours, including before or after school and non-school days

 - a partnership approach with you, focusing on your child’s health, confidence and wellbeing

-- access to Child Care Benefit to assist with fees, if you are eligible.
+- access to CCS to assist with fees if you are eligible.

 OSHC at your child’s school